oliverlalan/Doto/README.md

-The Pixel Panel font, a two axes variable font.
-One for the pixels' size.
-One for the pixels' roundness.
+Inpsired by the 80's computer interfaces,the Pixel Panel font is a 6x10 bitmap like font with two variable axes: one for the pixels' size, and one for the pixels' roundness.

 ## Samples